Uses

 Although Moses was not allowed to enter the land promised to Israel, the Eternal allowed him to view it from the top of Mt.
 Nebo (Deuteronomy 32:49).
 Scripture seems to indicate that the mountains Nebo and Pisgah may be synonymous references (Deuteronomy 34:1).

-Please note that this is not a complete list of all the mountains listed in the Bible.
-Other mounts such as Ararat (Genesis 8:4), Bethel (Joshua 16:1), Esau (Obadiah 1:19), Gilead (Genesis 31:21), Hermon (Deuteronomy 3:8), Lebanon (Judges 3:3), Paran (Deuteronomy 33:2), Seir (Genesis 14:6), Sinai (Exodus 3 - 4, 20) and still others also exist.
+Please note that the map on this page does not list all mountains delineated in the Bible.
+The mounts not included in the map include Ararat (Genesis 8:4), Bethel (Joshua 16:1), Esau (Obadiah 1:19), Gilead (Genesis 31:21), Hermon (Deuteronomy 3:8), Lebanon (Judges 3:3), Paran (Deuteronomy 33:2), Seir (Genesis 14:6), Sinai (Exodus 3 - 4, 20) and others.